Everything you need to know about MTO (made-to-order)

 What does MTO mean in business?

 In business, MTO stands for “Make-to-Order.”
-It’s a way companies make products specially for each customer who orders them, starting production only after the order is placed.
+It’s a method where companies produce products specifically for each customer, starting production only after receiving the order.

 How does MTO benefit customers?